myparcelnl/developer/src/documentation/60.delivery-options/readme.md

 ## Browser support

-This app is written in [Vue.js](https://vuejs.org/), it supports IE9 and up.
+This app runs on [Vue.js](https://vuejs.org/) 2.6.14, it supports IE9 and up.

 ## Sandbox